ajneu/unique_ptr_raii_to_c_code/README.md

-# The inconvenience of C-code interfaces, for people who appreciate C++
+# The problem: Inconveniences of C-code interfaces

 Some C interfaces look like this: